ReMi-HSBI/ssec/README.md

 ```

 > The command requires that the [developers edition](#installation-developer)
-> of `aiosse` is installed and the virtual environment is running.
+> of `ssec` is installed and the virtual environment is running.

 The documentation is then accessible via `doc/build/index.html`.